 From other runners I’ve spoken with when asking their opinion of the Speedland SL:PDX, one of the most audacious reactions — usually as a means to question the price — is how Speedland touts the customization of the outsole.
-The lugs can be clipped down or removed outright, but you can do and many have done this with other shoes depending on the type of terrain they run.
+The lugs can be clipped down or removed outright, but you can do and many have done this with other trail running shoes depending on the type of terrain they run.
 While this is true, Speedland makes it incredibly easy and more micro-adjustable than just brazenly cutting off lugs on other shoes.

 There are incremental lines on the medial aspect “blocks” to make precise cuts while on the middle and lateral sides the blocks are meant to be cut in just two sizes (from 7 millimeters to 4mm).
 As I prefer getting the most performance out of my uphill running, I left the forefoot lugs as is, but I clipped 3mm down the middle and rear ones from the stock 7mm.

 The outsole is made of Michelin rubber which is a high performer on most surfaces and conditions.
 The general lug pattern favors wet and muddy running, but I found it performed excellent on dry and loose trails.
 As a nod to its Portland, Oregon origins, there are two drainage ports on the arch of each shoe that can be punctured for more rapid water displacement.
 If you were to clip off all of the lugs and puncture the drainage ports, you’d lose 0.4 ounces off the overall actual weight of 10.6 ounces for a men’s size nine — the shoe is unisex and women’s size conversions are offered by Speedland — and removing the Carbitex plate reduces the weight even further.